Why do we need this? So we can get in touch and help find you nursing homes for your needs. Home Care subsidies – what’s available?

 5. Enteral feeding funding

-• written certification by a medical practitioner confirming the need for enteral feeding
+- Written certification from a medical practitioner confirming the need for enteral feeding

-• written certification by a medical practitioner or dietician that the dietary formula is nutritionally complete
+- Written certification from a doctor or dietitian that the formula is nutritionally complete

-*Please note: funding cannot be claimed for intermittent or supplementary enteral funding when it is given in addition to oral feeding.
+*Funding cannot be claimed for intermittent or supplementary enteral feeding when given alongside regular oral intake.

 6. Veteran’s supplement

-This subsidy provides an additional 11.5% funding on top of the Home Care Package amount for veterans with a mental health condition (if it is deemed to be related to their service).
+This supplement provides an additional 11.5 percent funding on top of the Support at Home allocation for veterans who have a mental health condition deemed related to their service.

-Note: If a veteran is eligible for both the Veterans’ Supplement and the Dementia and Cognition Supplement in-home care, the approved provider will only receive the Veterans’ Supplement.
+If a veteran qualifies for both the Veterans’ Supplement and the Dementia and Cognition Supplement, only the Veterans’ Supplement is paid.

 7. Viability supplement

-This supplement is available to those living in rural or remote areas.
-It is Intended to help meet the higher costs of delivering care to people in these areas.
-Speak to your provider to see if you are eligible for the viability supplement.
+This supplement supports people living in rural and remote areas by helping providers offset the higher cost of delivering services to these locations.
+Ask your provider if you qualify for the viability supplement.

 8. Supplements available through your GP